LeenAlHarash/LeenAlHarash/README.md

-# Welcome to My GitHub! 🤗
+# Welcome to My GitHub!✨

 Hello!
 I'm Leen Al Harash,  a web and application development student, soon to graduate, with a passion for creating clean programming experiences with an interest in both front-end and back-end technologies.